 Portugal is a cheap destination and even though prices in the Azores are above what you would pay for the same things on the mainland, they are still inexpensive.

-Opposed to what you would expect, prices for fuel where even cheaper on the Azores than on the mainland.
+As opposed to what you would expect, prices for fuel were even cheaper on the Azores than on the mainland.

 Here’s a breakdown of what you can expect to pay.